 To round out my celebration of Jane Austen’s work, I watched a few movie adaptations she inspired.
-I started with my favorite:
+Naturally, I started with my favorite (hint: I rhymes with Bostonhand).

 2013, PG-13, 1h 37 m